 The most up-to-date fire station alerting solutions support text messaging, smartphone, and email notification in addition to radio and pager.
 Emergency alerts automatically delivered via these multiple devices ensure the appropriate first responders are activated irrespective of their location.

 Capabilities to look for include:

-- Emergency alerts utilizing the same text-to-speech announcement that goes to the station, allow responders to receive the actual dispatch page right on their department-issued radio or personal cell phones. - Group message selections facilitate communications according to rank, title and unit, such as chiefs, hazmat, or dive team or according to incident type
+- Emergency alerts utilizing the same text-to-speech announcement that goes to the station, allow responders to receive the actual dispatch page right on their department-issued radio or personal cell phones. - Group message selections facilitate communications according to rank, title and unit, such as chiefs, hazmat, or dive team or according to incident type.

-7. Building for High Reliability and Accessibility
+9. Building for High Reliability and Accessibility

 For people who put their lives on the line every day, reliable communication is vital.
 Reliable fire station alerting depends on crucial alerts reaching their destination.
-When a communications or device failure occurs and fire station personnel are not made aware of it, units are delayed in responding to emergency calls.